 All UK credit unions are authorised by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority.
 The FCA and the PRA supervise us to ensure we are meeting our regulatory requirements.
 Our Firm Reference Number (FRN) is 213558 and you can see us on the Financial Services Register.

-Glasgow Credit Union is governed by volunteer Board of Directors, who are elected by the membership at Annual General Meeting (AGM).
-In addition to the Board of Directors, we also have a volunteer Internal Audit Committee.
-All Directors and Committee Members are individually approved by the PRA & FCA and are known as an “Approved Persons”.
+Glasgow Credit Union is governed by Board of Directors, who are elected by the membership at Annual General Meeting (AGM).
+All Directors are individually approved by the PRA & FCA and are known as an “Approved Persons”.
 The Senior Managers and CEO are also “Approved Persons” with role-specific functions.

-We use professionally qualified Internal Auditors who work in conjunction with our Internal Audit Committee to carry out an annual audit plan.
+We use professionally qualified Internal Auditors who carry out an annual audit plan.
 We also have External Auditors that perform an annual inspection of the credit union’s business and report to the membership at the Annual General Meeting each year.

 Glasgow Credit Union has a dedicated Compliance Manager who is in regular contact with our regulators and the Board of Directors and is responsible for ensuring the credit union complies with regulatory and legislative requirements.